caoyangjiang/plugin-sample/README.md

 Host knows how to look for the plugin implementation that Plugin provider provides.

 #### Pros
-You can embed as many different plugin as you like.
+You can embed as many different plugin as you like in a single dynamic library.

 #### Cons
 The same plugin can't exist twice in a .so file.
-Same plugin is defined as having exactly same plugin interface.
-This will cause redefined symbol error.
+In another word,  plugin interfaces must be different within a dynamic library, otherwise, it will cause redefined symbol error.

 #### Disclaimer
 I only spent a day to put this together.
 So it is pretty rough.
 The goal is to show how a simple C++ plugin work.